bigclouds/safeguard/docs/configuration/configuration.md

 # Configuration

-CUOB's configuration file is a YAML file containing a collection of `key: value` or `key: [value list]` pairs.
+safeguard's configuration file is a YAML file containing a collection of `key: value` or `key: [value list]` pairs.

 ## Current configuration options